JimJafar/blog-posts/js-oop-cheat-sheet/post.md

 console.log(wrappedVar); // undefined
 </pre>

+## Closure
-## Closure - a function or object that is returned from an outer function
+A closure is a function or object that is returned from an outer function.
-Useful if you need to maintain state
+Functions or objects created in this way maintain access to any other variables, parameters or inner functions created in the scope of the outer function.
+Useful for maintaining state using private members.

 <pre lang="js" toggle="no">
 function Factory(arg) {